miraDry in Salt Lake City & Layton, Utah

-The miraDry procedure involves numbing the underarms, followed by treatment with the miraDry hand-piece which is performed by the technician.
-This takes approximately an hour and a half and although there is mild pain with the initial anesthesia, the procedure is comfortable.
+The miraDry procedure involves numbing the underarms, followed by treatment with the miraDry hand-piece, which is performed by the technician.
+This takes approximately an hour and a half, and although there is mild pain with the initial anesthesia, the procedure is comfortable.

 miraDry & Hyperhidrosis FAQs

 The best candidates for miraDry are those with underarm hyperhidrosis – excessive or embarrassing sweat and odor from the underarms.
-That being said, even a patient with a normal amount of underarm sweat is a candidate.
+That said, even a patient with a normal amount of underarm sweat is a candidate.

-Clinical studies have shown on average a permanent 70% reduction of sweat glands with a single treatment, and up to 90% reduction after two treatments.
+Clinical studies have shown, on average, a permanent 70% reduction of sweat glands with a single treatment, and up to 90% reduction after two treatments.
 All patients respond to some degree, but results vary from patient to patient.
 Dr. Yates believed in the technology enough to not only offer it to hyperhidrosis patients in Utah, but to himself as well.

 miraDry has been cleared by the FDA to dramatically reduce underarm sweating in as little as one appointment.
 To gain FDA approval, it had to pass various clinical trials.
 To date, it has been used in nearly 150,000 treatments around the world and has an excellent safety record.

-You may have some temporary soreness, swelling, and numbness in your underarms, but these generally resolve themselves within a few days to a couple weeks.
+You may have some temporary soreness, swelling, and numbness in your underarms, but these generally resolve themselves within a few days to a couple of weeks.
 You may experience some altered sensation in the underarms, but this is also a short-term phenomenon.
 To date, there have been no reports of permanent side effects.

 Typically one treatment is all that is needed, although there are situations that may require more than one treatment.

 There is some discomfort and swelling following the miraDry procedure, but patients generally report no downtime and can be back to normal activities right away.
 We have noticed a significant improvement in pain and swelling when using the Zimmer Z wave immediately following the procedure.
 We offer this free of charge to our MIraDry patients.

-There is a side effect of underarm hair reduction following the miraDry procedure – in fact there is an FDA indication for hair reduction.
+There is a side effect of underarm hair reduction following the miraDry procedure – in fact, there is an FDA indication for hair reduction.
 This is generally a welcome side effect for most patients.
 There are also very rare and unlikely skin sensitivity issues that are typically temporary.

 miraDry is typically a one-time treatment for permanent removal of sweat glands.
 Botox is a treatment that only slows the function of the sweat glands without removal.
 The effect of Botox wears off within months, and over time, the cost of Botox can be much greater than that of miraDry.